 Brush Bot Kit

 The growth mindset is the single most important predictor of how far a student will go in a STEM career field.
-Learning to reframe failures as learning opportunities is how students in the T³ alliance program are able to tackle the problems facing society.
+Learning to reframe failures as learning opportunities is how students in the T³ Alliance are able to tackle the problems facing society.

 Growth vs Fixed Mindset